 Alun joined the Society in May 2001 as Director and Chief Executive.
 Prior to his appointment, he had spent 20 years in retail, business and corporate banking starting with Williams & Glyns Bank Plc and subsequently Bank of Wales Plc.
-Alun is a member of the Assets, Liabilities and Credit Risk Committee, and also the Conduct and IT Committees.
+Alun is a member of the Board Risk Committee as well as the Assets and Liabilities, Credit Risk, Conduct and IT Management Committees.